 This course is designed to explore topics relevant to Second Lieutenants entering the U.S. Army and focuses on the legal aspects of decision making leadership, analyzing Army organization from the tactical to the strategic level, assessing administrative and logistical functions, performance of platoon leader actions, and an examination of leader responsibilities that foster an ethical command climate.
-Corequisite: MS 4404b
+Corequisite: MS 4405 land navigation, individual movement techniques, water survival and rappelling.